Nowack & Olson, PLLC logo

 The firm offers free initial consultations to prospective clients, making it accessible for individuals exploring bankruptcy options without upfront costs.
 They accept credit card payments for their services, providing flexible payment arrangements.
 All four office locations can be reached through a single phone number, (954) 349-2265, and the firm maintains a dedicated website at floridabankruptcynow.com for additional information.

 The primary distinction of Nowack & Olson is their geographic footprint across South Florida's most populous areas, with strategic office locations spanning from Miami to Jupiter—a service radius covering approximately 75 miles.
 This multi-location approach allows them to serve clients across different communities without requiring travel to a single downtown office.
-The firm's dedicated bankruptcy practice (rather than a general practice with bankruptcy as one offering) suggests focused expertise in this specific legal domain.
+The firm's dedicated bankruptcy practice (rather than a general practice with bankruptcy as one offering) suggests focused experience context in this specific legal domain.

 The firm maintains no visible client reviews on FindLaw as of the listing update date (03/03/2026), which neither confirms nor denies quality of service.
 The website content is minimal, providing basic contact and location information without detailed case studies, attorney biographies, or client testimonials.
 Prospective clients should independently verify attorney credentials and conduct disciplinary research before engagement, as recommended by FindLaw's own guidance.